siansiansu/siansiansu/README.md

 ### Hi, I'm Alex 👋

-I'm a DevOps / Site Reliability Engineer (SRE).
-I come from Taiwan, a beautiful country that I always love with.
+I am a Software Engineer / Site Reliability Engineer.
+I am from Taiwan, a beautiful country that I always love with.

 - 🔭  I’m currently working on [17LIVE](https://about.17.live/).
 - 👨‍💻  I’m currently learning golang and kubernetes.